 Our projects tackle the key issues threatening wildlife of the Gambia

 Project Wild Gambia manages a plethora of field projects that allows us and other scientists to address critical issues diminishing local wildlife populations.
-We have rediscovered several species, increased the known population of a critically endangered primate by 24% and contributed to numerous significant scientific publishings.
+We have rediscovered several species, increased the known population of a Critically Endangered (CR) primate by 24% and contributed to numerous significant scientific publishings.